Article

 Your district is nothing without its staff.
 Make it clear that you are on the same team as your colleagues and their students.
 Remember that you are working together for a common goal: improvement of your school and district as a whole.
 After all, teamwork makes the dream work.

-This post was originally published September 2018 by Brita Hammer and has been updated.
+This post was originally published in September 2018 and has been updated.

 Get the latest education insights sent directly to your inbox